ty-anderson/python_quickstart/README.md

 ```
 run python setup.py build_ext --inplace

+## Global Interpreter Lock (GIL)

+To achieve thread safety in python, there is something called the Global Interpreter Lock (GIL).
+The GIL is
+a bit of a double-edged sword because it achieves thread safety, but it also makes python slower due to running
+everything on one thread.
+Python 3.13 has introduced an experimental mode where the GIL can be deactivated.
+The most important thing here for now is to know it exists.

 ## Other Helpful Tips

 **Unpacking Iterables** is a useful trick.
 If you have a list or other iterable that you want to perform an operation on